Are canned sweet potatoes nutritious?

 Vitamin and Mineral Content

 Sweet potatoes are well-known for their high vitamin A content, particularly in the form of beta-carotene.
 The canning process can reduce the amount of some heat-sensitive vitamins such as vitamin C and certain B vitamins.
 However, minerals like potassium and magnesium are largely retained.
-Importantly, canned sweet potatoes often contain a significant amount of added sugars, which can diminish their overall nutritional value when consumed in excess.
+It’s important to note that the retention of these nutrients can vary depending on the processing methods used by different manufacturers.

 Fiber and Antioxidants